eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/01_assets.md

 ## HTTP Data Plane

-The HTTP Data Plane of the EDC will proxy an HTTP request that a Data Consumer sends via HTTP.
+The HTTP Data Plane of the Connector will proxy an HTTP request that a Data Consumer sends via HTTP.
 However, the incoming request will be manipulated by the Data Plane - to what degree depends on the configuration.
 Let's look at an example:

 ```json